Spope/MiniMasonry.js/README.md

-surroundingGutter (boolean)|true|Set left gutter on first columns and right gutter on last. ultimateGutter (int)|5|Gutter applied when only 1 column can be displayed. direction (string)|"ltr"|Sorting direction, "ltr" or "rtl" wedge (boolean)|false|False will start to sort from center, true will start from left or right according to direciton parameter.
+surroundingGutter (boolean)|true|Set left gutter on first columns and right gutter on last. ultimateGutter (int)|5|Gutter applied when only 1 column can be displayed. direction (string)|"ltr"|Sorting direction, "ltr" or "rtl" wedge (boolean)|false|False will start to sort from center, true will start from left or right according to direction parameter.

 ## API